DanGoss4394/hello_flask/README.md

 - Marshmallow-sqlalchemy
   - https://marshmallow-sqlalchemy.readthedocs.io/en/latest/

-## Fix Import Warnings
+### Fix Import Warnings

 > With `VSCode` and `Pylance` you might need the following settings in order to let your `linter` and `code editor` know about your environment.

-> Easiest way is to make sure you have 'vscode' open into the current projects root directory.
-For instance this projects 'root'
+> Easiest way is to make sure you have `vscode` open into the current projects root directory.
+For instance this projects `root` is `hello_flask`.
+Once you have that open click on the `python` button on the bottom left of `vscode`.
+This should pull up a menu that lets you choose which `python` you want to use, pick the one that is located in your `virtualenvironment`.
+This should make a `.vscode/settings.json` file.

-> Hop into your `pipenv shell` and copy the `path` where your `virtualenv` is located and apply it to a `.vscode/settings.json` file in the root of the project.
-I have provided an `.vscode/example.settings.json` for your referance.
+> If the first portion didn't work you can try this.
+Hop into your `pipenv shell` and copy the `path` where your `virtualenv` is located and apply it to a `.vscode/settings.json` file in the root of the project.

 ```json
 {